 There are a variety of dedicated cold email warmup tools that will generate positive engagement on your email account, so you’re probably wondering: do they work, and what’s the difference between all of them?

-In this guide, I’ll explain how these warmup tools work, and show you some of the best tools on the market.
+In this guide, I’ll explain how these warmup tools work, and show you some of the best tools on the market, including a completely free option, Mailflow.

 1. Warming Up Your Email Address: Automated vs Manual Methods